Bournemouth: Economy

-37.2% of Bournemouth's resident population are employed full-time while 13.3% are employed part-time.
-An additional 7.1% full-time workers are self-employed, 3.1% are self-employed part-time.
-Full-time students with jobs account for 5.3% and 3.8% are unemployed.
+In 2011, 37.2% of Bournemouth's resident population were employed full-time.
+13.3% were employed part-time.
+7.1% full-time workers are self-employed, and 3.1% are self-employed part-time.
+Full-time students with jobs were 5.3%.
+3.8% were unemployed.

 The shopping streets are mostly pedestrianised with modern shopping malls, Victorian arcades and a large selection of bars, clubs, and cafés.
+Westover Road in central Bournemouth has been referred to in local press as the "Bond Street of Bournemouth" due to the shops there, one of which has been present since 1909, selling predominantly high-end goods.

 North of the centre there is an out-of-town shopping complex called Castlepoint.
 The 41 acre site has 40 units and was the largest shopping centre in the UK when it opened it 2003.
-Other major shopping areas are situated in the districts of Westbourne and Boscombe.
+Other major shopping areas are in the districts of Westbourne and Boscombe.